sindresorhus/got/readme.md

 The `retries` property can be a `number` or a `function` with `retry` and `error` arguments.
 The function must return a delay in milliseconds (`0` return value cancels retry).

-**Note:** By default, it retries *only* on the specified methods, status codes, and on these network errors:
+By default, it retries *only* on the specified methods, status codes, and on these network errors:
 - `ETIMEDOUT`: One of the [timeout](#timeout) limits were reached.
 - `ECONNRESET`: Connection was forcibly closed by a peer.
 - `EADDRINUSE`: Could not bind to any free port.